darktable-org/dtdocs/content/module-reference/utility-modules/shared/filmstrip.md

 view: lighttable, darkroom, tethering, map, print
 ---

 The filmstrip can be used to quickly switch between images in any darktable view.
-The images shown are the same as displayed in the lighttable view and are defined by the currently-selected collection.
+The images shown are the same as those displayed in the lighttable view and are defined by the currently-selected collection.

 ![filmstrip](./filmstrip/filmstrip.png)